uroybd/topobon/src/site/notes/Personal/Musings/On Good Life.md

 The emphasis must be made on **love without provinciality**.
 Historically speaking, we never lacked love.
 The problem is, we never lacked hate too.
 They were there, often marching together to our undoing.
 Love should be all-encompassing, all-pervading, and bestow us with never-ending blessedness.

 Knowledge, I must replace with wisdom here.
 Knowledge is static.
 It can be outdated or wrong.
 Wisdom is a process.
 It is alive and curious.
 It will refine and seek purer knowledge over time.
-Thus, protecting us from the pitfalls of various dogmas.
-I'm sure, Russell used knowledge and wisdom interchangeably.
+Thus, protecting us from the pitfalls of various dogmas.[^1]

+[^1]: I'm quite sure, Russell used knowledge and wisdom interchangeably.
+If so, I'm just playing with words.